Lake Volta

 Is it getting better?

 Slowly, and unevenly.
-In its 2025 assessment, the U.S. State Department noted that observers report forced child labor on Lake Volta has decreased—though it cautioned that adult forced labor, including among migrant workers, appears to have risen in its place.3 Ghana’s Marine Police now run specialized patrols on the lake to identify and investigate trafficking cases,3 and the country has ratified the core international conventions against child labor—though enforcement remains the weak link.4
+In its 2025 assessment, the U.S. State Department noted that observers report forced child labor on Lake Volta has decreased—though it cautioned that adult forced labor, including among migrant workers, appears to have risen in its place.5 Ghana’s Marine Police now run specialized patrols on the lake to identify and investigate trafficking cases,5 and the country has ratified the core international conventions against child labor—though enforcement remains the weak link.6

 The clearest progress has come from rescue and reintegration.
-The International Organization for Migration reports having liberated and reintegrated more than 700 children from the lake since 2002,4 and Ghanaian NGOs continue to recover children, return them to school, and work with the communities and fishermen who once enslaved them.
+According to the Child Labor Coalition, the International Organization for Migration has liberated and reintegrated more than 700 children from the lake since 2002,6 and Ghanaian NGOs continue to recover children, return them to school, and work with the communities and fishermen who once enslaved them.

 What is being done—and how to help

 Two organizations stand out in this story.
-Challenging Heights, founded in 2003 by James Kofi Annan, rescues trafficked children, runs a recovery shelter and school, and works to prevent trafficking at its source.4 The International Justice Mission partners with Ghanaian authorities to investigate cases, support survivors, and strengthen the justice system around the lake.6
+Challenging Heights, founded in 2003 by James Kofi Annan, rescues trafficked children, runs a recovery shelter and school, and works to prevent trafficking at its source.6 The International Justice Mission partners with Ghanaian authorities to investigate cases, support survivors, and strengthen the justice system around the lake.7

 The film Fisher of Kids exists to keep this story in front of people who can change it.
 If it moves you, the most direct thing you can do is support the people already doing the work—above all, Challenging Heights.